-NORLA offers a range of funding schemes, all of which are aimed at promoting the translation of Norwegian books.
+Norla offers a number of subsidies and grant schemes, all of which aim to promote translations of Norwegian books.

 What does NORLA do?

-• Facilitates contact between Norwegian authors/publishers and foreign translators, publishers, universities and others with an interest in Norwegian literature.
+• Facilitate contact between Norwegian literary agents/publishers and foreign translators, publishers and universities.

-• Offers a range of funding schemes all of which are aimed at promoting the translation of Norwegian books.
+• Offer a range of funding schemes aimed at promoting the translation of Norwegian books.

-• Subsidises foreign publishers’ translations of Norwegian publications.
+• Subsidise foreign publishers’ translations of publications from Norway.
 In order to be eligible for subsidies, titles must first have been published by a Norwegian publisher.

-• Awards production grants for picture books and illustrated non-fiction.
+• Award production grants for picture books and illustrated non-fiction.

-• Organises seminars in Norway and abroad for publishers.
+• Organise seminars for publishers, in Norway and abroad.

-• Contributes to competency-raising for translators, both through seminars in Norway and abroad and through schemes such as the translators hotel and mentor programmes.
+• Contribute to raise the level of competency among translators through seminars in Norway and abroad, and via schemes such as the translators hotel and mentor programmes.

-• Subsidises sample translations (both translators and publishers may submit applications).
+• Subsidise sample translations (both translators and publishers may submit applications).

-• Provides funding for book launch trips and author presentations abroad.
+• Provide funding for book launch trips and author presentations abroad.

-• Provides funding for visits of authors and lecturers to institutions of higher learning abroad offering Norwegian language instruction.
+• Provide funding for authors and lecturers to visit institutions of higher learning that offer Norwegian language instruction abroad.

-• Provides funding in connection with travel to Norway for foreign press, publishers and translators.
+• Provide funding for foreign press, publishers and translators who travel to Norway.

-• Provides personal advice and guidance to translators and others who visit the office.
+• Provide personal advice and guidance to translators and others who visit the office.

-• NORLA awards annually a prize to a translator who has contributed significantly to the translation of Norwegian literature into foreign languages.
+NORLA also awards an annual prize to a translator who has contributed significantly to the translation of Norwegian literature into a foreign language.

-NORLA’s translation subsidies are intended to encourage foreign publishers to publish books by Norwegian authors of fiction and non-fiction.
+NORLA’s translation subsidies are intended to encourage foreign publishers to release titles by Norwegian and Sami fiction and non-fiction authors.

-Translation subsidies are only available for the translation costs of a work written by a Norwegian author, and the application must come from the foreign publisher.
-Applications must be made prior to publication.
-Two committees of experts consider all applications, and applicants are contacted as soon as a decision has been made.
+Translation subsidies are only available to cover the cost of translating a work by a Norwegian author, and applications must be submitted by the foreign publisher prior to publication.
+Two expert committees consider all applications, and applicants are contacted as soon as their applications have been reviewed.